Hardik8369/Resume_Screening_Agent/README.md

 # 📄 Resume Screening Agent

-An AI-powered resume screening and ranking system that automates candidate evaluation using GPT-4.
+An AI-powered resume screening and ranking system that automates candidate evaluation using Google Gemini.
 Built for the Rooman Technologies AI Agent Development Challenge.

 ## 🎯 Overview